SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Abstract

 \section{Abstract}

 We investigate the problem of identifying objects that have been added, removed, or moved between a pair of captures (images or videos) of the same scene at different times.
-Detecting such changes is important for many applications, such as robotic tidying or construction progress and safety monitoring.
-A major challenge is that varying viewpoints can cause objects to falsely appear changed.
-We introduce SceneDiff Benchmark, the first multiview change detection benchmark with object instance annotations, comprising 350 diverse video pairs with thousands of changed objects.
-We also introduce the SceneDiff method, a new training-free approach for multiview object change detection that leverages pretrained 3D, segmentation, and image encoding models to robustly predict across multiple benchmarks.
-Our method aligns the captures in 3D, extracts object regions, and compares spatial and semantic region features to detect changes.
-Experiments on multi-view and two-view benchmarks demonstrate that our method outperforms existing approaches by large margins (84\% and 37.4\% relative AP improvements).
+Accurately identifying verifiable changes is extremely challenging -- some objects may appear to be missing because they are occluded or out of frame, while others may appear different due to large viewpoint changes.
+To study this problem, we introduce the SceneDiff Benchmark, the first multiview change detection dataset for scenes captured along different camera trajectories, comprising 350 diverse video pairs with dense object instance-level annotations.
+We also introduce the SceneDiff algorithm, a training-free approach that solves for image poses, segments images into objects, and compares them using semantic and geometric features.
+By building on pretrained models, SceneDiff generalizes across domains without retraining and naturally improves as the underlying models advance.
+Experiments on multiview and two-view benchmarks demonstrate that our method outperforms existing approaches by large margins (53.0\% and 30.6\% relative AP improvements).
 Project page: \url{https://yuqunw.github.io/SceneDiff}